Wonder Woman's bracelets

 In the Wonder Woman comics, the Bracelets of Submission are a pair of fictional metal bracelets or cuffs worn by Wonder Woman and other Amazons.
-They were originally created by William Moulton Marston as an allegory for his philosophy of loving submission.
+They were originally created by William Moulton Marston, alluding to the Amazons' ties to Greek mythology, as an allegory for his philosophy of loving submission.
 The bracelets protect Wonder Woman, allowing her to deflect impacts from many kinds of firearms and weapons.
-They are impervious to fire, energy blasts, and projectile weaponry (ranging from shells to arrows).
-The bracelets also make Wonder Woman immune to fall damage.
+They are impervious to fire, energy blasts and projectiles (ranging from shells to arrows), while also making the heroine immune to fall damage.

 Symbolism of submission

 William Moulton Marston depicted the origin story of the Amazons as Greek women who had been bound by the wrists by men, who at one point realized their power and broke free.
-They then moved to their own women-only island, where, in the absence of male oppression, they grew progressively stronger and lived longer.
+They then moved to their own women-only island, where, in the absence of male oppression, they grew progressively stronger and lived a longer life.
 The "Bracelets of Submission" were still worn as a cautionary reminder: to forfeit one's independence by allowing male dominance over their will sapped them of their own power.

 The inspiration to give Diana bracelets came from the pair of bracelets worn by Olive Byrne, creator William Moulton Marston's research assistant and lover.
-"Wonder Woman and her sister Amazons have to wear heavy bracelets to remind them of what happens to a girl when she lets a man conquer her," quoted Marston in a 1942 interview.
-"The Amazons once surrendered to the charm of some handsome Greeks, and what a mess they got themselves into.
+Marston quoted in a 1942 interview: "Wonder Woman and her sister Amazons have to wear heavy bracelets to remind them of what happens to a girl when she lets a man conquer her.
+The Amazons once surrendered to the charm of some handsome Greeks, and what a mess they got themselves into.
 The Greeks put them in chains of the Hitler type, beat them, and made them work like horses in the fields.
 Aphrodite, the goddess of love, finally freed these unhappy girls.
 But she laid down the rule [Aphrodite's Law] that they must never surrender to a man for any reason.
 I know of no better advice to give modern women than this rule that Aphrodite gave the Amazon girls".

-Marston used bondage as a symbol concept.
+Marston used bondage as a symbol concept as well as inducing submission acceptance.
 As a psychologist, Marston believed that "kinky doesn't make something wrong or weak, abuse does".
-Central to feminism is the idea that women are systematically subordinated, and bad faith exists when women surrender their agency to this subordination.
-Marston was heavily influenced by his "marriage" with two women, one of whom was the niece of Margaret Sanger, and the daughter of Ethel Byrne (both radical feminists and pioneering supporters of birth control and abortion).
+Marston was heavily influenced by his relationships with his wife Elizabeth Holloway Marston and polyamorous life partner Olive Byrne; the latter was related to Margaret Sanger and Ethel Byrne, both radical feminists and pioneering supporters of birth control and abortion.